samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 ## Test validation and assert errors example
 Form fields generally have specific criteria like a minimum length or specific format that are validated on the server.
-This hast to be tested.
+This has to be tested.
 ### Generate validation cases with a case provider
 To be able to test different invalid inputs in one test, the different cases are provided via data provider.
 For creation and modification the validity rules are the same so one provider can be used for both in this case.